 Simultaneous Award of the Bachelor's and Master's Degrees

 Students of distinguished ability in a limited number of departments may undertake graduate work that will qualify them for the simultaneous award of the bachelor’s and master’s degrees at the end of their senior year.
 The simultaneous degree can be conferred only in a single department or program and only in departments or programs that confer both degrees.
-A student cannot qualify for the simultaneous award of a bachelor's degree in one department or program and a master's in another.
+For example, a student may not complete a bachelor’s degree in Economics and a master’s degree in Political Science, nor may a student combine a bachelor’s degree in a multi-departmental major (e.g., Ethics, Politics, and Economics) with a master’s degree in one of its constituent departments.
+A student pursuing a simultaneous degree may, however, complete two separate undergraduate majors as long as one of the undergraduate majors is in the same department as the master’s degree.
 Currently, the following departments offer the simultaneous degree option: Chemistry; Classics; Computer Science; East Asian Studies; Ecology and Evolutionary Biology; History; Linguistics; Mathematics; Molecular Biophysics and Biochemistry; Molecular, Cellular, and Developmental Biology; and Political Science.
 The director of the Program for the Simultaneous Award of the Bachelor’s and Master’s Degrees is Dean George Levesque.

 - Eligibility Applicants cannot be considered for admission unless by the end of their fifth term of enrollment they have achieved at least two-thirds A or A– grades in all of their course credits as well as in all of the course credits directly relating to their major.
 Some participating departments have additional eligibility requirements, and students should consult the relevant director of undergraduate studies for this information.